 What is Mold Making and Casting?

 There’s an entire global manufacturing industry that focuses mainly on mold making in China!
 It is run by sculptors and molders from all over the world.
 These same artists and manufacturers are responsible for creating their own tools and equipment.
-The kiln and the furnace are two of the most important pieces among their tools.
-Most of the time, you will find this in a foundry, which is a factory that focuses on creating metal castings.

 Basic Mold Making Process